 In this context, TDMA will act as the nodal agency for mitigation, preparedness and capacity development.
-TDMA will develop linkages with other stakeholders such as lending agencies, Government departments, local authorities, NGOs, public/private sector and community groups, national and international agencies to expand knowledge and augment capacity on a holistic basis disaster preparedness for effective response and resilience building.
+TDMA will develop linkages with other stakeholders such as lending agencies, Government departments, local authorities, NGOs, public/private sector, community groups, and national and international agencies to expand knowledge and augment capacity for disaster preparedness for effective response and resilience building in a holistic manner.

 The Disaster Management Act, 2005 defines 'Preparedness' as the state of readiness to deal with a threatening disaster situation or disaster and the effects thereof.
 UNISDR has further elaborated it.
-Preparedness, as defined by UNISDR (2016), consist of the knowledge and capacities developed by governments, response and recovery organizations, communities and individuals to effectively anticipate, respond to and recover from the impacts of likely, imminent or current disasters.
+Preparedness, as defined by UNISDR (2016), consists of the knowledge and capacities developed by governments, response and recovery organizations, communities and individuals to effectively anticipate, respond to and recover from the impacts of likely, imminent or current disasters.